pmean/build-website/text/05/StratifiedCoxRegression.md

 (March 22, 2005)**

 Someone sent me an email asking about a Cox regression model that included a strata for clinics.
-What\'s the best way to handle strata?
+What's the best way to handle strata?
-That\'s a tricky question to answer.
+That's a tricky question to answer.
 The first question you might want to ask is whether it makes sense to include the clinic factor as a strata at all.
 When you include strata, you allow the Cox model to estimate an entirely separate hazard function for each clinic.
-That\'s quite different from including clinic as a fixed effect in the Cox regression model, where you would be assuming that the clinics differ only in that the hazard function for one clinic is a multiple of the
+That's quite different from including clinic as a fixed effect in the Cox regression model, where you would be assuming that the clinics differ only in that the hazard function for one clinic is a multiple of the